bhav09/dataset_builder/README.md

     To find the version of your chrome browser : chrome://settings/help Link to download the driver for chrome : https://chromedriver.chromium.org/downloads

 You will have to run App.py only (make sure all the attachments(files) mentioned are present in the same directory) .

+App.py is a prototype which can at max scrap and download 110 images from the web page , dynamically.
+So make sure that the number of images you want to download should not exceed 110.